kay-dutch/ed-compass/README.md

 | **TRANSMIT** | Something is keying tones on and off, the way a transmission does. |
 | **STRUCTURE** | Thin diagonal strokes in the spectrogram — something *drawn* rather than noise.
 Unproven: see the note below. |

-Beside them, a live spectrogram of what the game is playing.
+Beside them, a live spectrogram of what the game is playing, marked up as it
+goes:

+* **Outlines** around anything it found — yellow where something crossed a threshold, cyan around a stroke it followed across the picture.
+* **A strip along the bottom** showing when things happened, on the same left-to-right timeline as the spectrogram above it.
+A lamp tells you about now;
+  the strip tells you about the last couple of minutes, so a detection that fired while you were watching the instruments is still there when you look up.

 When something fires, the audio is saved automatically, tagged with the star system and coordinates you were at.

-**TRANSMIT also lights on ordinary ship ambience.** It is a hint, not a verdict, and it lights **blue** to say so.
-SIGNAL lights **green** — those are the ones checked against real reference recordings.
+**Two lamps are worth less than they look.** TRANSMIT also lights on ordinary ship ambience — it is a hint, not a verdict, and it lights blue to say so.

-**STRUCTURE is not yet trustworthy.** It does not reliably tell a real signal apart from ordinary ship noise, so treat a dark STRUCTURE lamp as meaning nothing either way.
-SIGNAL and the period reading are the ones to act on.
+STRUCTURE is not yet dependable at all: it cannot reliably tell a real signal apart from ship noise, so a dark STRUCTURE lamp means nothing either way.

+The period reading under SIGNAL is the one to act on.
+It is the measurement that has been checked against a real recording of a known signal.

 ## Is this allowed?